Halperin-Lab/.github/profile/README.md

-## Halperin Group at Northwestern University
+## Halperin Group Data Repository

-Data repository for the Ultra-Low Temperature Physics Group.
+A publicaly accessible repository for published data from the Ultra-Low Temperature Physics group of Prof. William Halperin
 <!--

 **Here are some ideas to get you started:**